Patient information: Weight loss surgery and procedures (Beyond the Basics)

 Gastric bypass can be performed as open surgery (through an incision on the abdomen) but the majority of cases are done laparoscopically, which uses smaller incisions and longer instruments.
 Both the laparoscopic and open techniques have risks and benefits.
-You and your surgeon should work together to decide which surgery, if any, is right for you.

 Gastric sleeve — Gastric sleeve, also known as sleeve gastrectomy, is a surgery that reduces the size of the stomach and makes it into a narrow tube (figure 3).
 The new stomach is much smaller, it does not stretch when eating, and it produces less of the hormone (ghrelin) that causes hunger, helping you feel satisfied with less food.